uio-bmi/immuneML/docs/source/developer_docs/execution_flow.rst

 Parsing the specification
 ---------------------------

-To parse the specification file, :code:`ImmuneMLApp` calls :code:`ImmunMLParser` from the dsl (domain-specific language) package.
+To parse the specification file, :code:`ImmuneMLApp` calls :code:`ImmuneMLParser` from the :code:`immuneML.dsl` (domain-specific language) package.
 All parsing functionality is located in that package.
 Parsing consists of two major steps again: parsing the definitions component (motifs, signals, encodings, datasets, ML methods, reports, etc) and parsing the instructions (concrete analyses to be performed using the parsed components).
 This maps to two classes:
 :code:`DefinitionParser` and :code:`InstructionParser`.

 :code:`DefinitionParser` parses each of the components and invokes a separate parser class (e.g., :code:`EncodingParser`, :code:`MLParser`) for each component.
 Parsing entails reading the YAML, and determining which analysis components are specified with which parameters.
 The result is a set of objects and classes which are stored in a :code:`SymbolTable`.